Anna is a New Yorker writing about her globe-trotting, culinary, and healthy living adventures.

 "Universal" leadership characteristics include:

 - Team orientation: This is the ability to collaborate as a team toward a common goal.

 "Culture-specific" leadership characteristics include:

 - Self-Protection: This is a trait in some leaders who look out only for their own self-interest.
 They seek safety and security through status enhancement and "saving face".
-These type of leaders are usually after power and are conscious of status.
+These types of leaders are usually after power and are conscious of status.

 - Participation: Participative leaders allow others to participate in decision-making.
-These type of leaders usually involve others and empower team members.
+These types of leaders usually involve others and empower team members.

 - Humane orientation: Leaders who have a humane orientation are those leaders who are compassionate toward their followers and coach their team members, always available to help them out.

-- Autonomy: Leaders who are autonomous are those who are individualistic and expect their follows to take orders from them.
+- Autonomy: Autonomous leaders are those who are individualistic and expect their followers to take orders from them.

 Importance of Different Leadership Characteristics Between Cultures